chadsansing/open-facilitation/chapter1.md

 At Mozilla, we value openness and innovation, especially on the web.
 We value those things in service to people around the world who deserve online privacy, better web literacy education, safe, digitally inclusive communities, and opportunities to use a decentralized, democratic web to innovate solutions to the problems they face in their daily lives, online and off.

+ At its core, being open is about structuring any project or organization, technical or not, to invite the widest possible diversity of contributors to participate in the work, adapt or remix it according to their needs, and get value from it.

+Open Leadership as a set of principles, practices, and skills people can use to mobilize their communities to solve shared problems and achieve shared goals.
+Open leaders empower others to become leaders within open projects and communities.

-When we say we value “openness,” we mean that we value being transparent in our mission and the work we do to carry it out.
+When we say we value “openness” or practice "open leadership,"  we mean that we value being transparent in our mission and the work we do to carry it out.
 As we strive to keep the web an open resource, accessible to all, we want to document and share our work to

-* Make it available for others to use, iterate, and improve.
+* Make it available for others to use, adapt or remix, and improve.
 * Inspire others to take similar actions to champion the open web.
 * Hold ourselves accountable to a global public by sharing what we say, as well as what we do.